 Kinney Family Faculty Research Fellow; associate professor and Massingale Scholar, Department of Finance

 Stewart Bartley Family Faculty Research Fellow; associate professor, Department of Economics

-Charlie & Caroline Newcomer Faculty Research Fellow; associate professor; Department of Marketing and Supply Chain Management
+Charlie & Carolyn Newcomer Faculty Research Fellow; associate professor; Department of Marketing and Supply Chain Management